-Toggl Review: Pricing & Features Overview (2019)
+Pricing & Features Overview

 Toggl is a popular app that lets you track how much time you spend on activities.
 It's mostly used by freelancers who need to know where the billable hours go, but it's also popular with students and people who want to improve their productivity.

 Toggl works online in a browser, but you can also install it on your computer or phone and track time from there.
 What makes Toggl different from the other time trackers that it's extremely easy to use and doesn't get in the way.
-It's only as complicated as you need it to be.

 Toggl is free for up to 5 team members.
 If you're an individual who just wants to know where your time goes, the basic free version is all you need.
 If you have a team or need billable hours calculation, the pricing starts at $10/user/month.

-Review of Toggl features
+Review of Toggl Track features

 The greatest problem with start and stop time trackers is that you sometimes forget about them.
 Toggl remedies this problem with time tracking reminders and idle detection.

-If you're working but the timer isn't running, Toggl can send you a friendly reminder if you forgot to start the timer.
+If you're working but the timer isn't running, Toggl can send you a friendly reminder that you forgot to start the timer.
 Or, if you're away from the computer but the timer is still running, Toggl will notice you're inactive and allow you to discard the idle time.

-Toggl has four types of reports:
+Toggl has three types of reports:

 If you're on a paid plan, Toggl will also calculate how much your billable hours are worth.
 You can set a general hourly rate (or define a different rate for each user and project), and Toggl will automatically calculate everything.

-Although automatic trackers like RescueTime are easier to use and require zero effort, they can only show you on which apps you spend time but they can't tell what you were doing.
+Although automatic trackers like RescueTime are easier to use and require zero effort, they can only show you on which apps you spend time, but they can't tell what you were doing.
 Toggl, on the other hand, requires a bit more work but it's more reliable for project tracking.

 Toggl is a great option for individuals who just want to know where they spend time, and it lets you get started for free.